stephanie-castelblanco/stephanie-castelblanco.github.io/essays/AI-essay.md

 <br />
 ### II.
 Personal Experience with AI:
-1.	**Experience WODs (E.g., E18):** I did not use AI for the Experience WODs, as they come with comprehensive explanations and follow-up steps, making additional AI assistance unnecessary.
+1.	**Experience WODs** I did not use AI for the Experience WODs, as they come with comprehensive explanations and follow-up steps, making additional AI assistance unnecessary.
 2.	**In-class Practice WODs:** I used AI to speed up the process of writing code, since these exercises have time constraints and speed is crucial.
 3.	**In-class WODs:** Similar to practice WODs, I relied on AI to write code more quickly to cope with the time limitations during these sessions.
 4.	**Essays:** I utilized AI to summarize articles, which made it easier for me to extract relevant information and incorporate it into my essays effectively.